JMHCP grants are available in three categories:

 Consensus Project Resources

 - Overview of the Consensus Project Report

 People with mental illnesses are overrepresented in all parts of the criminal justice system—in their contact with law enforcement, in the courts, in jails and prisons, and in parole and probation caseloads across the country.
 This affects both rural and urban communities and is prevalent in both large and small states.
 For a concise background on the extent of the issue and some supporting statistics, consult the overview of the Consensus Project Report.

 In framing the problem, it is important to identify the need for a meaningful collaboration between the criminal justice and mental health systems.
 To support this effort, the CSG Justice Center has created worksheets to help applicants assess their existing level of collaboration.
 Applicants can use responses generated from the worksheets to identify administrative actions that should be implemented in order to successfully address the problem at hand.

 - Bureau of Justice Statistics

 The Bureau of Justice Statistics (BJS) publishes reports that analyze trends in crime, incarceration, and criminal justice spending.
-BJS has also published reports specifically on the intersection between mental health and criminal justice, including the frequently referenced “Mental Health and Treatment of Inmates and Probationers” (1999).
-Applicants can use reports published by BJS to compare known trends within their jurisdiction to what is reported by BJS at the state and/or national level.
+BJS has also published reports specifically on the intersection of mental health and criminal justice, including the frequently referenced “Mental Health and Treatment of Inmates and Probationers” report (1999).
+Applicants can use reports published by BJS to compare known trends within their jurisdiction to what is reported by BJS at the state or national level.